Pieris rapae: Adult feeding

 Adult P. rapae use both visual and olfactory cues to identify flowers in their foraging flight.
-The cabbage butterfly prefers purple, blue and yellow flowers over other floral colors.
-Some flowers, like Brassica rapa, have a UV guide for aiding nectar search for the butterfly where the petals reflect near UV light whereas the center of the flower absorbs UV light, creating a visible dark center in the flower when seen in UV condition.
+The cabbage butterfly prefers purple, blue, and yellow flowers over other floral colors.
+Some flowers, like Brassica rapa, have a UV guide which aids the butterfly in search for nectar where the petals reflect near UV light, whereas the center of the flower absorbs UV light, creating a visible dark center in the flower when seen in UV condition.
 This UV guide plays a significant role in P. rapae foraging.

 The adult flies around feeding from nectars of the plant.
-The adult looks for certain colors among green vegetation (purple, blue, and yellow preferred to white, red and green) and extend the proboscis before landing.
+The adult looks for certain colors among green vegetation (purple, blue, and yellow preferred to white, red, and green) and extends the proboscis before landing.
 It probes for nectar after landing.
 The butterfly identifies the flower through vision and odor.
-Chemical compounds such as Phenylacetaldehyde or 2-Phenylethanol was shown to provoke reflex proboscis extension.
+Chemical compounds such as Phenylacetaldehyde or 2-Phenylethanol were shown to provoke reflex proboscis extension.
 The search for nectar is also limited by the memory constraint.
 An adult butterfly shows a flower constancy in foraging, visiting flower species that it has already experienced.
-The ability to find nectar from the flower increased over time, showing a certain learning curve.
-Furthermore, the ability to find nectar from the first flower species decreased if the adult butterfly started to feed nectar from other plant species.
+The ability to find nectar from the flower increases over time, showing a certain learning curve.
+Furthermore, the ability to find nectar from the first flower species decreased if the adult butterfly started to feed on nectar from other plant species.

 Courtship and reproduction

 The male, when it spots a female, zigzags up, down, below, and in front of her, flying until she lands.
 The male flutters, catches her closed forewings with his legs, and spreads his wings.
 This causes her to lean over.
 He usually flies a short distance with her dangling beneath him.
 An unreceptive female may fly vertically or spread her wings and raise the abdomen to reject the male.

 Most host plants of P. rapae contain mustard oils and females use these oils to locate the plants.
 Females then lay the eggs singly on host leaves.
 In the northern hemisphere, adults appear as early as March and they continue to brood well into October.
 Spring adults have smaller black spots on its wings and are generally smaller than summer adults.

+Males seem to benefit from the sodium uptake through mud-puddling behaviour with an increase in reproductive success.